Baked Eggs with Herbs are a great egg dish for a nice brunch. Simple, they look impressive. Bake individually or serve as a quick egg casserole.

 - Preheat the broiler for 5 minutes and place a rack in the middle position of your oven.

-- Combine the garlic, thyme, rosemary, parsley, and Parmesan and set aside.
+- Combine 2 cloves garlic, 2 teaspoons thyme, 2 teaspoons basil, 1 Tablespoons parsley, and ¼ cup Parmesan and set aside.
 Carefully crack 2 eggs into each of 4 small bowls or teacups (you won't be baking them in these) without breaking the yolks.
 (This is important so you can quickly slip the eggs into the hot ramiken or graten cups when they are called for.)

 - Place 4 individual gratin dishes or ramikens on a baking sheet.
-Place 1 tablespoon of cream and ½ tablespoon of butter in each dish and place under the broiler for about 4 minutes, until hot and bubbly.
+Place 1 Tablespoon cream and ½ Tablespoon butter in each dish and place under the broiler for about 4 minutes, until hot and bubbly.

 - Quickly, but carefully, pour 2 eggs into each gratin dish and sprinkle evenly with the herb mixture, then sprinkle liberally with salt and pepper and turmeric.